rodrigoolmos/Custom_axi_IPs/axi_lite/axi_2_gpio/README.md

-# AXI to uart IP
+# AXI to GPIO IP
-This file contains a IP for an axi slave to uart.<br>
+This file contains a IP for an axi slave to GPIO.<br>
 <br>
 ***MARK -> 99%***
 Tested with TB and a zynq with vitis